Blog post

 At the same time, the rubber molecules flex and deform as the tyre rotates, generating heat through a process called hysteresis.
 This heat softens the rubber, increasing its stickiness and therefore its grip.
 But there is a limit — too much heat and the rubber becomes too soft, losing its structural integrity and grip.

-Every F1 tyre has an "operating window" — a narrow range of temperatures where it performs optimally.
+Every F1 tyre has an operating window — a narrow range of temperatures where it performs optimally.
 For the soft compound, this window is typically between 90°C and 110°C. For the hard compound, it is between 100°C and 120°C.

-How pressure affects performance
+F1 tyre pressure and how it affects performance

 Teams spend hours during practice finding the optimal pressure for each compound at each circuit.
 A change of just 0.1 bar can alter the car's behavior by tenths of a second per lap.
+The FIA sets minimum starting pressure limits for safety reasons, and teams must start the race at or above those limits — but pressures naturally rise as the tyres heat up on track, so the race-day setup is about predicting where pressures will end up, not just where they start.

 Related reading